 The following year, at the 2011 Pocono race, the two were at it again, clashing repeatedly, trading paint on the track.
 The conflict carried over to Richmond, where Johnson found himself against the wall after Busch, piloting the #22 Dodge that year, clipped his #48 Chevy once again.

 Johnson sought vengeance about 50 laps later by spinning Busch out.
-However, the #48 driver’s attempt to retaliate didn’t go as planned; he overcooked the corner, spun himself out, and slammed into the outside wall.
-NASCAR penalized Johnson, parking him for several laps as punishment for his aggressive move against the Las Vegas native.
+However, the #48 driver’s attempt to retaliate didn’t go as planned; he overcooked a corner, spun himself out, and slammed into the outside wall.
+NASCAR penalized Johnson, parking him for several laps as punishment for his aggressive move against Busch.

-Looking back at the rivalry today, Kurt Busch has to be regarded as the now 7-time Cup Series champion’s fiercest rival on the track, often giving the Legacy Motor Club owner a run for his money.
+Looking back at the rivalry today, Busch has to be regarded as the 7-time Cup Series champion’s fiercest rival on the track.
+He often gave Johnson, the owner of Legacy Motor Club, a run for his money.